Skip to main content

 1. Data Collection

-2. Prepare a JSON file that maps video file names to corresponding text language words, phrases, or sentences that represent the gestures.
+2. Prepare a JSON file that maps dictionary video file names to corresponding text language words & phrases that are synonymous with the gestures.

-3. Prepare a parallel corpus containing text language sentences and sequences of sign language video filenames.
+3. Prepare a synthetic data parallel corpus containing text language sentences and sequences of sign language video filenames.
+You can use langauge models to generate these sentences & sequences.

 2. Language Processing